Caux Arts and Peace Encounters

 This marks the first edition of what will become an annual event, forming part of a three-year Caux Arts and Peace Encounters programme.
 The Caux Initiatives of Change Foundation will also host a special event and an artist-in-residence, together with the Geneva Peacebuilding Platform during the Geneva Peace Week from 13-17 October 2025.

-BENJAMIN BERGEY, Educator, Conductor and Peacebuilder
+BENJAMIN BERGEY (USA), Educator, Conductor and Peacebuilder

 Benjamin Bergey is assistant professor of music at EMU, where he directs the choirs and orchestra, and teaches courses on music and peacebuilding, music theory, and conducting.
 He is an active musician who currently serves as assistant conductor for the Shenandoah Valley Bach Festival, and he also conducts the Rapidan Orchestra in Orange, VA.
 Dr. Bergey was named “40 Under 40” in Yamaha’s Music Educator Award, received the 2023 Excellence in Teaching Award at EMU, and won 2nd place in the American Prize for both Choral and Orchestral Conducting in the University division.